This post may contain affiliate links.

 We keep bumping into the same Emperors over and over again, in statues and in their works.
 The extent of Roman influence on the world is quite staggering, something I didn’t realise until we started this journey.

 These children of mine have visited temples and churches from every major faith and some very minor ones.
-They’ve lit candles to Ganesh, Bhairab, Jesus and Shiva, they’ve visited mosques with mum respectfully covered by a hijab, they’ve sat and chatted with Saddhus in Kathmandu, they’ve hung out with the Amish in Pennsylvania, watched the incredible Easter processions in Guatemala, seen the grave of a Voodoo queen and been blessed by a Buddhist monk on top of a mountain in Cambodia.
-Beat that school RE lessons!
+They’ve lit candles to Ganesh, Bhairab, Jesus, and Shiva, they’ve visited mosques with mum respectfully covered by a hijab, they’ve sat and chatted with Saddhus in Kathmandu, they’ve hung out with the Amish in Pennsylvania, watched the incredible Easter processions in Guatemala, seen the grave of a Voodoo queen and been blessed by a Buddhist monk on top of a mountain in Cambodia.

 Next on our list has to be the Golden Temple in Amritsar, India, the holiest of places for Sikhs.
 It would also be cool to take them to the Vatican and, of course, to Israel.

-The average kid will never see a tropical rainforest.
-They may learn about the forest floor, understory, canopy and emergents, why the forest is structured that way and what creatures inhabit each layer, but to actually see one and feel the himidity…wow!
+The average European kid will never see a tropical rainforest.
+They may learn about the forest floor, understory, canopy, and emergents, why the forest is structured that way, and what creatures inhabit each layer, but to actually see one and feel the himidity…wow!

 There are temperate rainforests too, we encountered these in Guatemala, they’re quite different and it’s interesting to compare.

 Malaka, India, London, the spice trade seems to follow us around.
 They’ve visited the museums, been on the ships, smelt the spices and seen them growing.
-It’s unavoidable.
+It’s unavoidable and a valuable part of a worldschooling history curriculum.

 The Grant Museum of Zoology, London.
 Free.